 Dr Joseph Banks is a Lecturer in Ship Science/Maritime Engineering at the University of Southampton.
-He specialises in experimental and computational fluid dynamics with particular interests in high performance sport and fluid structure interactions.
+He specialises in experimental and computational fluid dynamics with particular interests in high performance sport, fluid structure interactions and the performance of sailing and wind-assitsted ships.

 Editorial Board member for Journal of Sailing Technology